Jacky1128/academic_homepage/content/post/getting-started/index.md

 ## Research Experience

 I got my first taste of scientific research when I was a high school student. research intern (remote) at Key Laboratory of Digital Earth Science, Chinese Academy of Sciences (2020-2021).
 In the summer of 2021, I fortunately worked as a visiting student of Multimedia Laboratory (MMLab), Shenzhen Institute of Advanced Technology (SIAT), Chinese Academy of Sciences.
-I am now working on few-shot semantic segmentation problems under Prof. Xinggang Wang at Huazhong University of Science and Technology (HUST).
+I am now working on few-shot semantic segmentation problems under Prof. Xinggang Wang at HUST.

 ## Research Interests and Attitude